Special Educational Needs Policy

 In addition to the annual review meetings we have a range of Parent Consultation meetings at regular intervals to discuss progress, issues and keep parents fully informed.
-Parents are also welcome to make an appointment with the Class Teacher, Phase Leader or Headteacher at any time of the year.
+Parents are also welcome to make an appointment with the Class Teacher, Subject Leader, Senior Leader or Headteacher, at any time of the year.
 Through this policy of open dialogue it is hoped that parents feel well informed and play a full part in their child’s education.

-Four parents are represented as full members of the Governing Body and participate in monitoring and evaluating the quality of teaching and learning, pupil progress, behaviour and the quality of leadership and management.
+The composition of the Governing Body affords for four Parental Governors.
+As Parental Governors they will participate in monitoring and evaluating the quality of teaching and learning, pupil progress, behaviour and the quality of leadership and management.

 It is the responsibility of all staff for maintaining and improving communication with parents and all outside agencies, and the school will endeavour to ensure the high priority of parental involvement.

 Transitions In and Out of Winchelsea

 The admission of pupils to Winchelsea usually follows discussion at a Special Admission Panel.
 Prior to the meeting the opportunity is given to become fully acquainted with all relevant documentation including that arising from the various stages completed in accordance with Code of Practice.
 A decision is then made as to whether Winchelsea is an appropriate provision to meet the needs of the child.

 The school provides its own 6th Form provision for children with Moderate Learning Difficulties and as such is able to continue to support the further education of a significant proportion of its pupil base.